DeanHazineh/DFlat-tensorflow/readme.md

 ```
 git clone https://github.com/DeanHazineh/DFlat
-python setup.py develop
+python setup.py install clean
-pip install -r requirements.txt
 ```

-Note that you should not just download the zip file from above because this will not download the files hosted on githubs LFS database.

 ## Future Notes:

 - Please note that Tensorflow v2.10 is the last official tensorflow release with native GPU compatibility for Windows OS.
-DFlat is currently kept on v2.10 and may or may not be upgraded.
+DFlat is currently kept on v2.10 and will likely not be upgraded officially.
-- Importantly, we are also porting the package to Pytorch which has now become the dominant ML framework.
+- Importantly, we are porting the package to Pytorch which has now become the dominant ML framework.
 Dflat-tensorflow will then no longer be updated and new developments will be released on DFlat-pytorch.
-- We expect that the pytorch version will be both faster and more memory efficient due to improvements to the back-end
+- We expect that the pytorch version will be both faster due to improvements to the back-end and easier to use

 ## Credits and Acknowledgements:
 If you utilize DFlat or included data sets for your own work, please cite it by copying: